MFlowCode/MFC/docs/documentation/case.md

 - `num_source` defines the total number of source planes by an integer.

 - `%%support` specifies the choice of the geometry of acoustic source distribution.
-See table [Acoustic Support](#acoustic-supports) for details.
+See table [Acoustic Supports](#acoustic-supports) for details.

 - `%%loc(j)` specifies the location of the acoustic source in the $j$-th coordinate direction.
 For planer support, the location defines midpoint of the source plane.
 For transducer arrays, the location defines the center of the transducer or transducer array (not the focal point; for 3D it's the tip of the spherical cap, for 2D it's the tip of the arc).